fortran-lang/stdlib/src/stdlib_experimental_error.md

 `condition`: Shall be a scalar of type `logical`.

 `msg` (optional): Shall be a character expression containing the message to be printed to `stderr`.
-The default `msg` is 'Check failed'.
+The default `msg` is 'Check failed.'.

 `code` (optional): Shall be a scalar of type `integer`.
 The default `code` is `1`.